Abrahamesane/AirBnB_clone/README.md

 ### Acknowledgements :raised_hands:
 To all the peers that contribuited with their knowledge
 ### Authors :fountain_pen:
-* Luis Chaparro - @luischaparroc
+* Ofeinmu abraham Nashville - @Abrahamesane
-* Laura Peralta V - @LauraPeraltaV85
+* Ifeanyi Jonathan - @Cyberod